1,000+ Opportunities

 It has known security flaws and may not display all features of this and other websites.
 Learn how

-Based on current listing details, eligibility includes: Child care providers and programs in Oregon seeking funding for fixed, immovable infrastructure assets including construction, renovation, and property acquisition.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Child care providers and programs in Oregon seeking funding for fixed, immovable infrastructure assets including construction, renovation, and property acquisition.
+Confirm the full requirements in the official notice before applying.